devopsacademyau/academy/classes/04class/ecs_ecr_fargate/README.md

 The Amazon Elastic Container Service (Amazon ECS) command line interface (CLI) provides high-level commands to simplify creating, updating, and monitoring clusters and tasks from a local development environment.
 The Amazon ECS CLI supports Docker Compose files, a popular open-source specification for defining and running multi-container applications.
 Use the ECS CLI as part of your everyday development and testing cycle as an alternative to the AWS Management Console.

-ECS CLI handles the ECS requests; however, you may need the AWS CLI to create other resources like IAM Roles.

-Follow the steps below to create a Cluster with a Fargate Task using the ECS and AWS CLI.
+Follow the steps below to create an ECS Cluster with a Fargate Task using the ECS and AWS CLI.
 For this test only, ensure that the AWS profile loaded on the command line has full permission for the IAM and ECS services.

-Before you start, ensure that you are within the folder *labs/*
+Before you start, ensure that you are inside the folder `labs/`.

+Lastly, the commands below uses variable in order to demonstrate how to add these lines to a pipeline.

 **1. Create the task execution role using the AWS CLI.**